Nutritional Supplements

 Synthetic supplements are isolated supplements processed chemically.
 They are okay for consumption but not ideal for long term use.
 They tend to strain the digestive system on account of the body being used to breaking down cells to process them.
 Synthetic supplements can often cause nausea and sometimes vomiting if too much is taken in one dose.

 Food based supplements are isolated supplements grown with or inserted into an edible food source so that they are not isolated.
 They are better for consumption than synthetic supplements and do not cause nausea.
 Purchasing these will always be a much better option over synthetic supplements.
-You will not find them at Wal-Mart, Walgreens, and CVS, so you will most likely have to go to a health foods store.
+You will not find them at Wal-Mart, Walgreens, and CVS, so you will most likely have to go to a health food store.

 Whole food supplements are concentrated with actual food sources that are dehydrated and processed.
 This is the best option for consumption, but it is also rare in stores.